 Traction Ag is not yet integrated into the FieldView platform, but will be in Spring of 2022.
 Image courtesy of tractionag.com

 Retail outlets have long pursued a single source of truth for their operations.
 The technology that scans an item in the warehouse, tracks delivery to the store, puts it onto a shelf or checks-out a customer – could all be different platforms.
 Put simply, they all need to talk to each other to give the retailer a clear view into their operation.
 In a way, Traction Ag is solving a similar problem for the farm.

 FieldView platform partners like Conservis, Ag-Analytics and Traction Ag embody the openness and inventiveness required to advance farming operations around the world.
 We’re proud to partner with the best Ag Tech solutions in the world because the more data farmers have at their fingertips, the more thoughtful and informed decisions they’re able to make.
 Farmers should always have control over who has access to their data, and all FieldView platform partners uphold themselves to the same high standard.
 The more we work together, both farmers and platforms, the more we can solve some of the most pressing problems facing our planet.

 About the Author

-Scott Speck is currently an Activation Manager for The Climate Corporation.
+Scott Speck is currently an Activation Manager for Climate LLC.
 At Climate, Scott works with internal and external teams to ensure customers of Climate FieldView are utilizing data to make decisions and drive profitability on farm.
 He has a passion for connecting foundational agronomy to technology tools and software, helping identify problems and opportunities while bringing the insight to solve them.
 Scott holds a B.S. from the University of Nebraska at Lincoln in Agronomy and a M.S. from Iowa State University in Agronomy and is a Certified Crop Adviser.